SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Tools/SLNetClientTest_tool/SLNetClientTest_tool_diagnostic_procedures/SLNetClientTest_verifying_sync_rules.md

 1. Select the new message that appears in the *Properties* tab of the main window, and read the details in the *Text* pane on the right.
 The sync rules are listed at the bottom of the pane.

    > [!NOTE]
-   >
-   > - This info also lists the detected versions per DMA in the cluster.
-If version info for local IP addresses or Sync IP addresses is known, which is mainly for Failover Agents, there is also a section “Extra known versions.”
+   > This info also lists the detected versions per DMA in the cluster.
+If version info for local IP addresses or Sync IP addresses is known, which is mainly for Failover Agents, there is also a section *Extra known versions*.
-   > - Any DMAs running DataMiner versions prior to 8.5.5 will be considered to be running 8.0.0, as the version cannot be detected in that case.

 > [!TIP]
 > See also: [SyncRules.xml](xref:SyncRules_xml#syncrulesxml)